asreview/asreview/docs/source/start.rst

 ----------------------

-ASReview LAB provides a powerful command line interface for running ASReview LAB with other options or even run tasks like simulations.
+ASReview LAB provides a powerful command line interface for running ASReview LAB with other options or even run tasks like simulations (:doc:`simulation-overview)`.
 For a list of available commands in ASReview LAB, type :code:`asreview lab --help`.

 :program:`asreview lab` launches the ASReview LAB software (the frontend).